michal-h21/lua-uca/README.md

 > jasan

 More samples of use can be found in the `spec` directory.
 `tools/indexing-sample.lua` is a simple indexing processor.

-[Here is an example](https://tex.stackexchange.com/a/524014/2891) use of Lua-UCA with Xindex indexing processor.
+## Use with Xindex processor

+[Xindex](https://www.ctan.org/pkg/xindex) is flexible index processor written in Lua by Herbert Voß.
+It supports Lua configuration files, which enables use of Lua-UCA for sorting of the index entries, as shown in [this example](https://tex.stackexchange.com/a/524014/2891) for Norwegian text.

+The `xindex` directory contains more advanced version of such configuration file together with several examples.
+Run the `make` command in the `xindex` directory to compile them.

 ## Change sorting rules